SFURTI

 wealth.
 The eco-friendly products of traditional industries have great potential for growth in production and export developing niche products for domestic and export

-• Broadly, „traditional industry‟ means an activity which produces marketable products, using locally available raw material and skills and indigenous technology.
+markets. - Broadly, „traditional industry‟ means an activity which produces marketable products, using locally available raw material and skills and indigenous technology.

 Traditional Industry Cluster, in the context of this document, refers to a geographical concentration of a sizable number of artisans or micro enterprises, suppliers of raw

-materials, traders, service providers, etc. producing processing and servicing the same or similar types of products and facing common opportunities and threats.
+materials, traders, service providers, etc. producing processing and servicing the same or similar types of products and facing common opportunities and threats. - The traditional industries are broadly categorized into Khadi (comprising of hand-spun and hand-woven cotton, woolen, muslin and silk varieties), Coir Based

 Industries and Village Industries (including non-timber forest produces-NTFPs, handmade paper, agro based goods, textiles based products and other miscellaneous

-• With a view to making the traditional industries more productive and competitive and facilitating their sustainable development, the Govt. of India
+microenterprises as detailed in Annexure 1). - With a view to making the traditional industries more productive and competitive and facilitating their sustainable development, the Govt. of India

 announced setting up of a fund for regeneration of traditional industries, with an initial allocation of Rs 100 crore.
 Pursuant to this announcement, a Central Sector Scheme